-Denmark or Switzerland, and countries with relatively lower proportions such as Spain, Slovenia, and Italy.15 The aim of my empirical analysis is to find out which determinants explain, first, the within-country variation and second, the between-country variation.
+Applying the definition of working pensioners to the data yields varying proportions of working pensioners on all pensioners across countries for the age group 50-75.
+The average proportion across countries is 12.8% and is displayed with the dotted line in Figure 1.
+However, it is also apparent that there is substantial variation across countries.
+There are countries with relatively high proportions such as Estonia, Sweden, Denmark or Switzerland, and countries with relatively lower proportions such as Spain, Slovenia, and Italy.
+The aim of the empirical analysis is to find out which variables may play a role for, first, the within-country variation and second, the between-country variation.